iburskiy/product-catalog/README.md

 - Gulp task runner

 ESLint:
-To provide Eslint support I did the following:
+To provide ESLint support I did the following:
 1) npm install eslint --save-dev
 2) I decided to use eslint airbnb syntax.
 For this I opened https://www.npmjs.com/package/eslint-config-airbnb and run a command from there to install necessary packages
 3) Created .eslintrc file and added "extends": "airbnb" as stated in eslint-config-airbnb instructions.